 Making new plans has been a huge part of my peaceful acceptance with all the plans that have gone awry this year.
 After I took the necessary time out to mourn and let myself be upset and get the comfort I needed, I just needed to take action and get to work on something.

-President Hinckley (who used to be the leader of the LDS church several years ago before his passing) often recounted a story from his own life of when he was a young missionary serving in a foreign country.
+President Hinckley (who used to be the leader of The Church of Jesus Christ of Latter-Day Saints several years ago before his passing) often recounted a story from his own life of when he was a young missionary serving in a foreign country.
 The work was hard, and he often felt discouraged at the lack of progress he was seeing.
 He often thought about home and all he could be doing to help out if he were there, and he wrote his father to tell him that he felt he was wasting his own time and his father’s money by remaining abroad on his mission.
 His father, in a short but direct reply back to his letter said, “Dear Gordon, I have your recent letter.
 I have only one suggestion: forget yourself and go to work.”

 I know for myself that if I spend too much time wrapped up in all that I want, in all that I long for and do not have, on all the things that aren’t going right in MY life, that I will drive myself to misery.
 So the best antidote for that is taking action, especially toward serving others and working towards worthy goals.